Click

 + Basic skills related to Storytelling

-(SM, blog, video, podcast etc.)
+(social media, blog, video, podcast, etc.)

-+ Finding your voice
++ Help to find your voice

 Meet your teachers

-Kate Favre
+Kate Favre Guldberg

 Leadership & Innovation

-About this stream
+About this elective

-In this stream you will learn:
+In this elective you will learn:

-+ Leading oneself
++ Leading yourself

 + Leading others